y0nil/kusto.blog/blog-posts/workload-groups.md

     distributed sub-query operations.

 For requests coming from applications you trust more than others, you can create a dedicated workload group with more relaxed limits.

+**Note**: Control commands that include internal queries (such as `.export`, `.set-or-append`) also adhere to the limits in the policy, as long as they run in the context of a
+*non*-default workload group.
+For backwards compatibility, the policy of the `default` workload groups doesn't limit these internal queries.

 ### Controlling rate of requests